epfl-ada/ada-2024-project-genshinstart/README.md

 **Method/Matrics**

 0. Preprocessing and Pre-analysis: Perform initial data cleaning and initial data visualization.
 1. We will use simple analysis of path distance and semantic distance to measure the effiency: whether each step is closer to the target page.
 2. we will generate and visualize graph node embeddings using Node2Vec, enabling analysis of node relationships in a reduced-dimensional space.
-3. We will design a method based on graph embedding closeness score to judge the merit of the method, which shows a clear advantage in the optimal path
+3. We will design a method based on graph embedding closeness score to judge the merit of the method, which shows a clear advantage in the optimal path.

 **Tool**

 Python

 openAI:chatgpt4o-mini

 **Timeline**